ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 ---
 title: "Introduction to NetLogo "
-teaching: 10
+teaching: 5
-exercises: 0
+exercises: 5
 questions:
 - "What are the different tools used to build ABMs"
 objectives:
 - "Increased awareness of the tools used to build ABMs "
 - "Describe the steps for development of an agent-based model "
 keypoints:
-- "Several methods and tools to connect to a remote machine"
-- "Get access to more resources than your local computer"
+- "What is the advantage of NetLogo"
+- "What are the key features of NetLogo"
+- "Ticks can be an arbitary unit of time"

 ---